tempbottle/pyuv/README.rst

 ::

-    (MinGW and MSYS need to be installed) ./build_inplace --compiler=mingw32
+    1. for MinGW: (MinGW and MSYS need to be installed)  ./build_inplace
+	2. for Visual Studio: python setup.py buld install

 Running the test suite